Outlook View Changed: 7 Fixes to Restore Your Inbox Layout

 Start here.
 The Reset View button only touches the current folder, never your whole profile, so it’s the safest fix to try first.

-In our testing on a fresh Windows 11 install with Outlook for Microsoft 365, Reset View restored the original Compact layout almost instantly and kept all messages, folders, and rules intact.
+Reset View restores the original Compact layout almost instantly and keeps all messages, folders, and rules intact.
 According to Microsoft’s view customization documentation, the 3 built-in views (Compact, Single, Preview) are the only defaults, and message data is never touched by a reset.

 If only the Reading Pane disappeared, you don’t need a full reset.
 Go to View > Layout > Reading Pane and pick Right or Bottom.
 The pane comes back instantly.